Bed Too Hot or Too Cold? Find a Solution

 - Use a higher weight blanket that offers strong insulation.

-- Wear socks and keep your hands under the blankets, as your feet and hands are most sensitive to temperature.
+- Find what to wear in 70 degree weather, buy socks and keep your hands under the blankets, as your feet and hands are most sensitive to temperature.

 - Use a waterbed heater with water mattresses to reach a more comfortable temperature.

 - Use a memory foam topper to provide a little warmth on water beds that feel too cool.